 Climate change is not a purely environmental issue, and neither is the fight for a sustainable food system.
-Diversity and environmental justice play a major role in navigating the future of these intertwined issues.
+Regenerative agriculture, environmental justice, and diversity play a major role in navigating the future of these intertwined issues.

 Climate change is having immense direct and indirect effects on individual human health and the stability of our societies and systems at large.
 It is a complex issue with drivers across industries, policies, and around the globe.
 Because of this diversity of sources and vast impacts, we need a multidisciplinary approach towards positive change, but this is largely hindered by existing boundaries—geographical and ideological—and organizational silos around how we talk about and approach the issue.